NOI vs EBITDA: Key Differences, Formulas, and When to Use Each

 The key difference between NOI and EBITDA is that NOI is used for real estate and EBITDA is used for general businesses.

-When it comes to small business loans, a lender will likely look at your NOI or EBITDA (depending on your company’s industry), along with other key financial metrics, to see whether you have enough positive cash flow to comfortably make payments on the loan.
+When you’re applying for small business loans, a lender will likely look at your NOI or EBITDA (depending on your company’s industry), along with other key financial metrics, to see whether you have enough positive cash flow to comfortably make payments on the loan.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.